rlorimier/book-club2/README.md

 ## Testing

+### Manual Testing

-Manual tests done as admin user, regular user and visitant.
+* Manual tests done as admin user, regular user and visitant.
 In all scenarios the blog funcionalities worked without showing any issues.
+* I also send the live link to friends and family members for testing and feedback.

+Manual testing result:

+### Accessibility Testing

+* Tested using [Accessibility Test](https://accessibilitytest.org/) and the result is as follow: